 Chloride concentration measurements provide robust estimates of hydrate concentration if the background chloride concentration profile can be constrained.
-However, they are spatially aliased because it is not practical to routinely obtain measurements less than several meters apart.
-Leg 204 has demonstrated that background chloride concentration can be well defined, except near the summit where the background chloride concentration cannot be determined because of very rapid hydrate formation (see "Site 1249," p.
-30).
-The Leg 204 chloride data also demonstrate that it is essential to extend chloride measurements well below the base of the GHSZ.
-In the Hydrate Ridge chloride data, there is a clear freshening of the IWs as a result of diffusion from a low chloride concentration source at depth (probably water derived from dehydration of subducted minerals).
-Estimates that do not take this into account will incorrectly estimate the in situ hydrate concentration.
+However, they are still spatially aliased because it is not practical to routinely obtain measurements less than several meters apart.
+Leg 204 has demonstrated that, except for near the summit where the background chloride concentration cannot be determined because of very rapid hydrate formation (see discussion of Site 1249), background chloride concentration can be well defined.
+Maximum concentrations are ~20% of pore space.
+It also demonstrates that it is essential to extend measurements well below the base of the GHSZ because there is a clear freshening of the interstitial waters as a result of diffusion of a low chloride concentration source at depth (probably water derived from dehydration of subducted minerals).
+Estimates that do not take this into account will overestimate the in situ hydrate concentration.

 C_1/C_2 ratios have the potential to become a new proxy for hydrate concentration.
-Leg 204 data suggest preferential incorporation of ethane into hydrate.
-Decomposition of hydrate then results in a signal that can be detected in routine headspace and vacutainer measurements.

-Additional analysis of the data from Leg 204 is under way to better calibrate quasicontinuous geophysical data using robust geochemical estimates of in situ hydrate concentration.
+Leg 204 data suggest preferential incorporation of ethane in the hydrate, which results in a signal that can be detected in routine headspace and vacutainer measurements.
+Additional analysis of the data from Leg 204 is underway to better calibrate quasicontinuous geophysical data using robust geochemical estimates of in situ hydrate concentration.
 This will result in greatly improved estimates of the total amount of methane and other hydrocarbon gases sequestered in the gas hydrate system on the Oregon continental margin.
-The calibrated downhole geophysical results will, in turn, be used to calibrate surface and seafloor seismic reflection and refraction data, which will then have the potential to robustly estimate hydrate distribution and concentration over large areas of the seafloor.
+The calibrated downhole geophysical results will then be used to calibrate surface and seafloor seismic reflection and refraction data, which will provide tools to more robustly estimate hydrate distribution and concentration elsewhere.

 Horizon A is an ash-rich layer that serves as a fluid pathway transporting methane and other hydrocarbons from the accretionary complex to the summit of Hydrate Ridge.
 Determining the origin and significance of a strong seismic reflection (Horizon A), which underlies the BSR and shallows toward the southern summit of Hydrate Ridge, was an important objective of Leg 204.
 This reflection was crossed at Sites 1245, 1247, 1248, and 1250.
-In the LWD data, it is characterized by a strong 2- to 4-m-wide double-peaked low density and low-resistivity anomaly.
+In the LWD data, it is characterized by a strong 2- to 4-m-wide double-peaked low-density and low-resistivity anomaly.

 Cores at Sites 1245, 1248, and 1250 reveal several coarse-grained layers at this depth.
 Microscopic analysis of these sediments reveals that the sediment is composed primarily of relatively fresh glass shards indicating volcanic ash.
-The number and thickness of the ash layers could not be determined precisely because of core disruption during recovery, which was probably due to high fluid content and possible overpressure.
-Grain density is low, possibly because of vesicles within the glass shards.
+The number and thickness of the ash layers could not be determined precisely because of generally poor recovery of this interval, probably because of high fluid content and possible overpressure.
+Grain density is low, probably because of vesicles within the glass shards.
 The age and provenance of the ash will be determined postcruise.

-Although the physical properties of Horizon A are remarkably similar from site to site, interpretation of hydraulic properties from chemical analysis of gases and IWs is more complicated.
-Increased lithium concentrations are clearly associated with this horizon, supporting the interpretation that it is a conduit for fluids coming from greater depth.
+Although the physical properties of Horizon A are remarkably similar from site to site, hydraulic properties determined from chemical analysis of gases and interstitial waters are more complicated.
+Positive lithium anomalies are clearly associated with this horizon, supporting the interpretation that it is a conduit for fluids coming from greater depth.
 However, no thermal anomaly is detected, placing an upper limit on flow rate.
-Relatively high levels of heavier hydrocarbons are observed in a 30- to 50-m-thick zone below the BSR at all sites, but the maximum level of heavier hydrocarbons does not generally coincide with Horizon A (Fig. F16).
-A qualitative explanation for these observations is that diffusion away from Horizon A is superimposed on accumulation of C{2+} gases beneath the BSR.
+Relatively high levels of higher hydrocarbons are observed in a 30- to 50-m-thick zone below the BSR at all sites, but the maximum level of higher hydrocarbons does not generally coincide with Horizon A (Fig. F15).
+A qualitative explanation for these observations is that diffusion away from Horizon A is superimposed on accumulation of hydrocarbons beneath the BSR.
 Postcruise modeling is needed to quantitatively test this hypothesis.